 <p hidden>This paragraph is hidden and will not be displayed.</p>

-This paragraph will exist in the DOM (Document Object Model), but it will not be rendered on the page.
+This paragraph will still exist in the DOM (Document Object Model), but it will not be rendered on the page.

 The hidden